 Ashle did her teacher training in America and began teaching in 2007.
 She has always worked under the umbrella of special education, so she is particularly adept at motivating and engaging "non-traditional" learners.
 Ashle’s initial teaching qualification was in secondary education, but she has a master's degree in Special Education, and Ed.D. in Deaf Education.

 While Ashle lived in America her experience with teaching was at a high school level.
 Since moving to New Zealand she has had the opportunity to work with children from new entrants through to high school.
 Ashle has also been able to get a bit of experience with early childhood education by doing some reliving at her children’s day care.

-  Ashle has two boys of her own, the oldest of whom has been attending Small Poppies since the start of 2017.
+Ashle has two boys and one girl of her own, the oldest of whom has been attending Small Poppies since the start of 2017.
 This is beneficial to Ashle as she can be especially compassionate and empathetic with parents as she is walking this whole gifted "journey" alongside them.